Anish2454/nyc-map-project/README.md

 ####Part 2: Building a map based on the data

 ######What you need:
+npm
 Bower
 Gulp

 ######To create the development version:

+1) Install the dependencies in the local node_modules folder, based on the package.json file

+`npm install`

-1) First install packages to their newest versions according to bower.json
+2) Install packages to their newest versions according to bower.json

 `bower update`

-2) Then use gulp to create the /dist folder
+3) Use gulp to create the /dist folder

 `gulp`

-3) Open /dist/index.html to see the map.
+4) Open /dist/index.html to see the map.

 ####References used

 Udacity website
 KnockoutJS documentation
 Foursquare API documentation
 Google Maps APi documentation
 Yeoman generator for KnockoutJS